 Does a 2011 Dodge Caliber have a CVT transmission?

-The 2011 Dodge Caliber was offered with two main transmission options:
+- The 2011 Dodge Caliber was available with a standard 5-speed manual transmission.

 How do I know what transmission I have in my Dodge?